marmotgraph/marmotgraph-core/docs/api/queryAPI_traversals.md

 ## Reverse traversals

 Sometimes, it's not the root instance pointing to other linked elements but the other way around.
 This is what we call "reverse links".
-It's easy to tell the KG Query API in which direction you want to walk the graph by specifying the "reverse" property (which defaults to `false` if not specified).
+It's easy to tell the MarmotGraph Query API in which direction you want to walk the graph by specifying the "reverse" property (which defaults to `false` if not specified).

 **Request**